leiwanglsu/geog4057/Lectures/sda.md

 - Polyline and polygon features returns an Array object of points
 - Therefore, to read the points, you need to iterate in the Array object
+- Geometry might has multiple parts.
+Use getPart to get a part from the multipart feature

 ```python
 import arcpy